 The above tag is generated to show whether the originating news source has a paywall for the linked article.
 Designations are: Hard (most or all access requires subscription or registration); Soft (articles are free to read until some article limit is reached, then subscription is required); or None (all articles are free to read)

-topics Other usable topics, even non-financial ones, may be included here.
+topics Other topics, even non-financial, may be included here.

-These are editorial tag(s) we sometimes add to identify a specific financial category or topic.
+These are editorial tag(s) we add to identify a specific financial category or topic.
 They are specific, finite and defined by our editorial team based on their usefulness.
+Some will overlap with sector tag parameters.
 Not every article will include these tags.

 Some of these categories are based upon Morningstar sector designations.
-The complete list of category tag parameters is as follows:
+Category tag parameters may include: